 6 Trade Show Booth Design Tips to Wow Your Attendees

-Did you know that the average trade show attendee takes three seconds to evaluate whether or not they’re interested in visiting your booth?
+Did you know that the average trade show attendee takes three seconds to evaluate whether or not they’re interested in visiting your tradeshow booths?
 That doesn’t leave much room for error.
 Check out these trade show booth design best practices to make sure your exhibit draws–and keeps–trade show guests.

 Trade Show Booth Design Tips That Will Make a Lasting Impression

 Feature your logo and branding.
-Make sure your company name and logo are visible not only on your display, but also on any promotional materials or freebies you give out.
+Make sure your company name and logo are visible not only on your trade show displays, but also on any promotional materials or freebies you give out.
 Wherever it fits in, be sure to include your website address and other easy to remember contact information so that attendees can follow up with you after the show.

 Make it easy for attendees to learn about you.
 Is your target customer pressed for time?
 They are more likely to pay attention to information shown at eye level.
 Disorganized information or text that’s too low or high may be easily ignored.
 Create an environment and exhibit that makes it easy to learn about your services and products.
 Arrange promotional materials in a way that attendees can grab-and-go if they are in a rush to get to their next session.

 Give thought to your exhibit experience.
 How are you going to get people to your booth?
-A well-designed display is important, but if there is no compelling offer when people arrive at your booth, how will you keep people there?
+Well-designed custom trade show displays are important, but if there is no compelling offer when people arrive at your booth, how will you keep people there?
 Consider using digital signage, audio, or video to make your booth interactive.

 Shine bright.
 Too often, companies don’t consider lighting in advance.
 They end up literally getting lost in the shadows of a trade show in a venue that doesn’t let in natural light.
 Use lights to your advantage, and highlight important aspects of your display.
 Be sure to inquire with your venue to learn what kinds of outlets and connections are available in your space.